Geffreyvanderbos/geffreys-essays/src/essays/productivity.md

 ---
 It's been years since you bought Things 3.
 You used it a lot.
 Then a bit less.
 Now, it's decoration on your Home Screen.
 You watched YouTubers glorify Notion. _Databases_, _slash commands_, and _workflows_ galore!
 You were hooked, yet still got nothing done.

 Then you read *[the essay](https://stephango.com/file-over-app)*.
 That was it!
 The truth!
 “Software companies are selling you access to your own data!”.
-Luckily, the essayist had the solution: [plain text](https://en.wikipedia.org/wiki/Plain_text) files in https://obsidian.md.
+Luckily, the essayist had the solution: [plain text](https://en.wikipedia.org/wiki/Plain_text) files in Obsidian.

 You spend months finding the perfect plugins and themes.
 You’re still tinkering today, ashamed of the hours wasted.
 Regardless, you keep coming back to the same realisation: All you need are three files!